The Power BI service, gateway connection

 Configuration best practices

-These gateways are thought of as clusters by Microsoft.
+Microsoft thinks of these gateways as clusters.
 By default, you have a 1-node cluster of each gateway when you install it.
 You can add additional gateway machines to an existing cluster for higher redundancy and load balancing.

-The Power BI gateway supports both importing data on a schedule and running live queries against your local data sources, a capability Microsoft has dubbed DirectQuery.
+The Power BI gateway supports both importing data on a schedule and running live queries against your local data sources, a capability Microsoft refers to as DirectQuery.
 If your organization heavily uses DirectQuery, you should consider running a 2- or more-node cluster for both uptime and performance reasons.

 Installation and upgrading